 “The funny thing is, during all this time, our competitors were saying we were going out of business.
 We were letting people go, selling inventory and closing locations, so from the outside, it looked like that was the case,” he says.
 “In reality, we were saving the business.”

 As the company operated with a nimble crew, a phone call from an old friend helped motivate Mans.
-The caller, a former captain of the Michigan University football team, encouraged Mans to think of what he had currently, not what he had lost.
+The caller, a former captain of the University of Michigan football team, encouraged Mans to think of what he had currently, not what he had lost.

 “From that day forward, I knew I was lucky,” Mans says.
 “I realized we had a better opportunity than 99 percent of the world.
 We still had a $20 million company and we couldn’t feel sorry for ourselves in that position.
 We had to change our attitudes from feeling pity to being proud of what we did have.”